mmikowski/powercss/README.md

 will use that instead of any **global**, or **builtin** value.
 In other words, the resulting CSS will read `background:green`.
 And so on.
-If the value is still undefined at the end of the scope chain, a blank string will be used and a warning logged to the console.
+If the value is still undefined at the end of the scope chain, a warning is issued and the property (`background`, in this case) and the property is not set.

 An astute reader will notice that a **vsheet** can be used across many **cascades**.
 This is a very powerful feature, but it is important to keep